WLWebview Kiosk

 Web Engine

-JavaScript, DOM storage, cookies, caching
+JavaScript, DOM storage, cookies, cache, user agent, zoom

-Enable JavaScript
+1. Enable JavaScript

 When enabled, the WebView can execute JavaScript code on web pages.